Topological invariance of torsion sensitive intersection homology: Introduction

 \paragraph{History.} The original intersection homology groups of Goresky and MacPherson \cite{GM2} are defined on stratified pseudomanifolds and depend on perversity parameters $\bar p:\Z_{\geq 2}\to \Z$ satisfying the original Goresky-MacPherson conditions: $\bar p(2)=0$ and $\bar p(k)\leq \bar p(k+1)\leq \bar p(k)+1$.
 If $X$ is an $n$-dimensional stratified pseudomanifold, so in particular a filtered space $X=X^n\supset X^{n-2}\supset\cdots \supset X^0$ with each $X^m-X^{m-1}$ an $m$-manifold (possibly empty), then the Deligne sheaf is constructed beginning with a local system $E$ on $X-X^{n-2}$ and then performing a sequence of pushforwards and truncations over strata of increasing codimension.
 The perversity value $\bar p(k)$ determines the truncation degree following the pushforward to the codimension $k$ strata.
 In \cite{GM2}, Goresky and MacPherson showed that for a fixed perversity and local system the resulting sheaves are independent (up to quasi-isomorphism) of the precise choice of pseudomanifold stratification; a more detailed exposition was provided by Borel in \cite[Section V.4]{Bo}.

 King \cite{Ki} later gave a proof of the topological invariance of intersection homology without using sheaves and requiring only that $\bar p$ be nonnegative as well as the growth condition.
 Furthermore, King worked in the broader category of CS sets and allowed strata of codimension one.
 However, it should be noted that when $\bar p$ has values such that $\bar p(k)>k-2$ the singular chain intersection homology of \cite{Ki} is not quite the same thing as the sheaf-theoretic intersection homology of \cite{GM2}; see \cite{GBF26} for a discussion.
-In \cite{GBF35}, we call King's singular chain intersection homology ``GM intersection homology'' while that arising from the Deligne sheaf hypercohomology is called ``non-GM intersection homology.''
-If $\bar p(k)\leq k-2$ for all $k$, as is the case in \cite{GM2}, then these theories agree.
+In our book on singular chain intersection homology \cite{GBF35}, we call King's singular chain intersection homology ``GM intersection homology,'' while that arising from the Deligne sheaf hypercohomology is called ``non-GM intersection homology.''
+If $\bar p(k)\leq k-2$ for all $k$, as is the case in the original work of Goresky and MacPherson \cite{GM2}, then these theories all agree.
 A sheaf theoretic approach to GM intersection homology and its topological invariance can be found in Habegger and Saper \cite{HS91}, while a singular chain approach to non-GM intersection homology has been developed in \cite{GBF10, Sa05, GBF35}.
-Topological invariance of non-GM intersection homology is considered in \cite{GBF11}, where it is shown that topological invariance holds with $\bar p(1)>0$ and $\bar p(k)\leq \bar p(k+1)\leq \bar p(k)+1$ so long as all changes to the stratification occur within a fixed choice of $X^{n-1}$, but not in general otherwise.
+Topological invariance of non-GM intersection homology is considered in \cite{GBF11}, where it is shown that topological invariance holds with $\bar p(1)>0$ and $\bar p(k)\leq \bar p(k+1)\leq \bar p(k)+1$ so long as all changes to the stratification occur within a fixed choice of $n-1$ skeleton $X^{n-1}$, but not in general otherwise.